Problem brief

 - Favor availability over strong consistency for redirects.

-Common follow-ups: how to prevent abuse/spam links, how to handle custom-alias collisions, and how to add per-link analytics without hurting latency.
+Common follow-ups: how to prevent abuse/spam links, how to keep short codes from being enumerable/guessable, how to handle custom-alias collisions, and how to add per-link analytics without hurting latency.